 2. Gonzaga University – School of Business Administration

 The MBA degree program at Gonzaga University offers both full-time and part-time courses.
 The concentration areas available are Finance, Operations & Supply Chain Management, or MBA of Choice.
 The department has been active since 1961 and has one of the most experienced faculty in the region.
 It is accredited by the AACSB and is a 32 credit program with an average class size of 20-30 students.
 It is recommended that applicants have at least two years of full-time work experience before applying, but the average student has three years of work experience.
-The acceptance rate is at 55% with approximately 130 total enrolling every year.
-39% of the department are women and 8% are foreign.
+The acceptance rate is 55%, with approximately 130 total enrolling every year.
+39% of the department are women, and 8% are foreign.

 3. Pacific Lutheran University – School of Business

 The Pacific Lutheran University offers an expansive MBA program – there are up to 23 different specializations available.
-The intake is three times a year with students admitted during the fall, spring, and summer terms.
-The credit system is split into nine core subjects, each worth four credits, for a total of 36 credits.
+The intake is three times a year, with students admitted during the fall, spring, and summer terms.
+The credit system is split into nine core subjects, each worth four credits, for 36 credits.
 If you wish to specialize with an emphasis, you can take two additional four-credit classes and finish with 44 credits.
 Emphasis areas are Healthcare Management, Technology & Innovation Management, Entrepreneurship, and Supply Chain Management.
 The PLU has classes only in the evenings, making it an ideal choice for working students.
 The MBA in Washington can be completed in as little as nine months.
-Applicants must have a bachelor’s degree in any subject and must submit GRE or GMAT scores and a resume with their application.
+Applicants must have a bachelor’s degree in any subject and submit GRE or GMAT scores and a resume with their application.

 4. Seattle Pacific University – School of Business and Economics